 That importance is reinforced by all the “firsts” credited to Philadelphia.
 Not only was the city the first capital of the United States, but also was the birthplace of the United States Marine Corps as well as the first library, first hospital, first medical school, first business school; first stock exchange, and first zoo.
 It’s also the only World Heritage City in the United States (a designation held by fewer than 250 cities worldwide).

-The Philadelphia commercial real estate market is among one of the largest in the nation, with nearly 82,000 properties on the books in 2016.
 When you are in the market for Philadelphia commercial real estate, contact Wolf Commercial Real Estate.
-WCRE is the foremost Philadelphia commercial real estate broker that provides a full range of Philadelphia commercial real estate listings and services, property management services, and marketing commercial offices, medical properties, industrial properties, land properties, retail buildings and other Philadelphia commercial properties for buyers, tenants, investors and sellers.
+WCRE is the foremost broker in the region, and we provide a full range of Philadelphia commercial real estate listings and services, property management services.
+We specialize in marketing commercial offices, medical properties, industrial properties, land properties, retail buildings and other Philadelphia commercial properties for buyers, tenants, investors and sellers.

 In addition to Philadelphia, WCRE services the surrounding suburbs of Bucks County, Montgomery County, Delaware County, Chester County, Berks County and places like: Bala Cynwyd, Trevose, Blue Bell, West Chester, Conshohocken, Malvern, Newtown, Ardmore, King of Prussia and Phoenixville

 1200 Locust Street

 Philadelphia, PA 19107Premier Philly Medical Office Building For Sale